stancld/zonelens/README.md

     *   Open Chrome and navigate to `chrome://extensions`.
     *   Enable "Developer mode" (usually a toggle in the top right).
     *   Click "Load unpacked".
-    *   Select the `frontend/extension` directory from this project.
+    *   Select the `extension` directory from this project.
     *   Ensure the extension ID in `chrome://extensions` matches the `CHROME_EXTENSION_ID` in your backend's `.env` file if you've set `CSRF_TRUSTED_ORIGINS` to use it for stricter security during development.

 5.  **Access the Application:**